austin3410/Gary/README.rst

 - **Bikini Bottom Trading Card Game** -  BBTCG is a game about buying, selling, and stealing trading cards in the form of different Bikini Bottom characters.
 - **GIF** - A better ``/gif`` command that uses Google as its search backend.
 - **Interactive Music Player** - A music player with buttons and menus, instead of all slash commands.
-- **Subscription Channels** - Integrated system to let users subscribe to different channels to keep unwanted notifications and spoilers out of their feed.
 - **SpongeBob Mock Case** - A message command to convert any previous message to mock case (will also automatically pick someone to mock)
 - **ChatGPT Powered AI Responses** - Any @Gary message is routed through ChatGPT for seemless AI answers, right in Discord!
 - **ChatGPT Powered AI Image Generation** - Use ChatGPT to generate AI images!